dgaitsgo/info-vis-volkswagen/README.md

 Each selected model has its unique card.
 The card header specifies the model name, type name, place in the ranking and the average of all the WLTP categories combined of the selected compare mode (CO2 consumption or fuel consumption).
 In the card body a preview of the current model configuration, car weight, fuel type, CO2 consumption, fuel consumption and the tire classification are presented.
 In case there is no WLTP data the card says "No Data Found" [click here](#no-data-found) to read more about why there isn't always WLTP data.
 To see more detailed information about the CO2 consumption, fuel consumption or tire classification you can click on the arrow.
 Depending on the selected compare mode the cards are sorted, so that the model with the least CO2 emissions/fuel consumption are ranked as the best.
 In case you want to change the configuration of a model click its "configure" button.
 To see how you can configure your model click [here](#configure-your-model).

 ### Configure your model
 Once you click the configure button a modal opens.
 Below that you can see all the selected options, that are currently part of the configuration.
 Clicking the small 'X' removes the option from the configuration.
 You can manually browse through the categories or search for categories via the search bar.
 You can select and deselect choices for your configuration as you wish.
 When you hit done we check wether your custom configuration is buildable and distinct.
 In case your configuration is not buildable we mark choices in red that you simply have to deselect to get a buildable configuration.
 Only a buildable and distinct configuration can lead to images and WLTP data.
+Please be aware that this feature is not fully implemented yet and need further development.

 ## Backend